-- 4.5 Growth of £4.150m, funded through a combination of the Social Care precept, direct government grant and internal resources, has been allocated predominately to the external placements budget to support the increased demand for services (largely as a result of the COVID-19 pandemic).
-There is concern that the longer-term impact on service demand has not yet been fully realised at a local level and costs in this area will continue to increase. - 4.6 Additional financial support will be required in this area in future years to ensure stability within the wider sector and is an issue that continues to attract national attention from pressure groups and advocacy groups. - 4.7 A comprehensive review of the service has led to the identification of a number of targeted efficiencies through the amalgamation of the fieldwork and provider services, including the reduction in the Older Peoples' Day Care Service provision and a change in the provision of the meal delivery service.
-As part of the continued transformation of Adult Social Care services, this proposal will achieve improved outcomes within provider and fieldwork services, whilst delivering a number of efficiencies.
+6.6 Growth of £4.150m, funded through a combination of the Social Care precept, direct government grant and internal resources, has been allocated predominately to the external placements budget to support the increased demand for services (largely as a result of the COVID-19 pandemic).
+There is concern that the longerterm impact on service demand has not yet been fully realised at a local level and costs in this area will continue to increase.

-4.8 Increased charging for domiciliary care will generate additional revenue and this will remain dependant on peoples' ability to pay.
+- 6.7 Additional financial support will be required in this area in future years to ensure stability within the wider sector and is an issue that continues to attract national attention from pressure groups and advocacy groups. - 6.8 A comprehensive review of the service has led to the identification of a number of targeted efficiencies across the fieldwork and provider services, including the amalgamation of the Older Peoples' Day Care Services and a change in the provision of the meal delivery service.
+As part of the continued transformation of Adult Social Care services, this proposal will achieve improved outcomes within provider and fieldwork services, whilst delivering a number of efficiencies. - 6.9 Increased charging for domiciliary care will generate additional revenue and this will remain dependant on peoples' ability to pay.
 A thorough financial assessment and review process for each individual remains in place.
 The recent changes to government legislation regarding care cost cap will ensure no individual contributes more than £86,000 towards their care over their lifetime.
 The long-term impact of this legislative change on the Authority's finances will need to be considered as the detail of the proposals is shared with the sector.